LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 Reading Logs in Pivotal Web Services
 ------------------------------------

-If you’ve hosted your app using Pivotal Web Services, you can also view your logs by logging into your `PWS console <https://console.run.pivotal.io/>`__.
+If you've hosted your app using Pivotal Web Services, you can also view your logs by logging into your `PWS console <https://console.run.pivotal.io/>`__.
 Navigate to your space and then your application.
 There should be a tab for *Logs*.
 From there, you can